Why athletes use Mg12

 Importance of Transdermal Magnesium

-As you sweat, you’re losing magnesium and other vital minerals.
+As you sweat, you’re losing Magnesium and other vital minerals.
 In addition, you’ll be sweating out electrolytes, and of course water, too.
-These losses mean that a ratio of calcium to magnesium will be changing in the body.
-The percentage of calcium will increase, and since calcium is a muscle contractor, the muscles cramp.
+These losses mean that a ratio of Calcium to Magnesium will be changing in the body.
+The percentage of Calcium - a muscle contractor - will increase, and the muscles cramp.

-The need for magnesium will vary from person to person.
+The need for Magnesium will vary from person to person.
 Don’t be surprised if you need a certain amount of the mineral while others need twice as much.
-Also, there is a greater requirement for magnesium during periods of stress, heavy athletic activity, or physical work.
-The best way to achieve a healthy magnesium level, even during times of excess stress of activity, is with daily usage of transdermal magnesium.
+Also, there is a greater requirement for Magnesium during periods of stress, heavy athletic activity, or physical work.
+The best way to achieve a healthy Magnesium level, even during times of excess stress of activity, is with daily usage of topical Magnesium products.